openstack/watcher/doc/source/dev/plugin/strategy-plugin.rst

 pbr_, this entry point should be placed in your ``setup.cfg`` file.

-The name you give to your entry point has to be unique and should be the same as the value returned by the :py:meth:`~.BaseStrategy.get_id` class method of your strategy.
+The name you give to your entry point has to be unique and should be the same as the value returned by the :py:meth:`~.BaseStrategy.get_name` class method of your strategy.

-Here below is how you would proceed to register ``DummyStrategy`` using pbr_:
+Here below is how you would proceed to register ``NewStrategy`` using pbr_:

 .. code-block:: ini

     [entry_points]
     watcher_strategies =
-        dummy_strategy = thirdparty.dummy:DummyStrategy
+        new_strategy = thirdparty.new:NewStrategy

 To get a better understanding on how to implement a more advanced strategy,